aeraki-mesh/website/content/en/docs/v1.0/tutorials/routing.md

 EOF
 ```

-Using the aerakictl command to view the client application logs, you can see that all requests from the client are routed to the v1 version.
+Using the aerakictl command to view the client-side log, you can see that all requests from the client are routed to the v1 version.

 ```bash
 ➜  ~ aerakictl_app_log client meta-thrift -f --tail 10